Shanvi30/Movie-Streaming-app/README.md

 # 🎬 Netflix Clone

-A full-featured Netflix Clone built with **React.js** and **Firebase**, featuring real movie data from TMDB API, Google Authentication, Watchlist, Notifications, and much more!
+A full-featured Netflix Clone built with **React.js** and **Firebase**, featuring movie trail data from TMDB API, Google Authentication, Watchlist, Notifications, and much more!

----

-## 🚀 Live Demo

-> Deploy link yahan add karo after Vercel deployment

----

-## 📸 Screenshots

-> Screenshots yahan add karo

 ---